darklife/darkriscv/README.md

 correctly at 75MHz and with one clock per instruction, which not only resembles a fast and nice 68040 and can beat some Coldfires!  wow!  :)

-After the success of the first nigth, I started to work in order to fix small details in the hardware and software implementation.
+After the success of the first nigth of work, I started to work in order to fix small details in the hardware and software implementation.

 ## Directory Description